mirror-shades/tamerlane-chess/README.md

 ## Compiling

 The game is compiled using SFML 2.6.1 built on minGW 13.1.0 using CMake.
 SFML is included with the source code and no SFML installation should be necessary.
-You can build as normal using CMake or use the included python scripts.
+You can build as normal using CMake or use the included python script.
 Currently Windows, Linux, and MacOS builds are supported (macOS is untested).

 There is a script to build and run the game in the scripts directory called `build.py`.
 This will use cmake to build the project based on your platform.